Emergency Department (ED)

 The 111 service can also put you in contact with the GP out-of-hours service, which can arrange for you to see a doctor or nurse during evenings and weekends if needed.

-111 may also direct you to the new NHS Urgent Care Centre on London Road (next to the BBC building).
+111 may also direct you to the new Nottingham Urgent Treatment Centre on London Road (next to the BBC building).
 It is open every day from 7am to 9pm and deals with non life threatening injuries (it has X-ray facilities) and health problems.
 You don’t need an appointment to attend.

 The service aims to be a real alternative to visiting the emergency department (ED) for non-life threatening injury and illness that needs treating straight away.
 You should have a shorter waiting time than if you visit ED /the hospital.

 The centre offers assessment and treatment for urgent health conditions such as: